b-chen00/Hobbyist/README.md

 }
 ```

-A Post with embedded comments Items:
+A Post with embedded Comments items:

 ```javascript
 {